stokito/pidgin-fchat/README.md

 * One Main Chat Room.
 * Private messages.
 * You can send a beep signal to urgently ask for attention.
-* There is no any roaster with contacts but you can ask a buddy to give it's own contact list.
+* There is no any roaster with contacts but you can ask a buddy to give its own contact list.
 * Message Board - you can pin a message for everyone like "I'm selling notebook".
 * Rich user info
 * Custom statuses are partially supported.

 ## Install
+Currently it's supported only Linux and tested on Ubuntu Mate.
 Since this is a plugin then you need to install IM client.
 For example to install Pidgin:
     sudo apt install pidgin